C++ Core Guidelines: Programming at Compile Time with the Type-Traits

 Composite Type Categories

-The following table gives you the relation between the primary type categories and the composite type categories.
+The following table shows the relation between the primary type categories and the composite type categories.

 CompositeTypeCategories